-- a.
-Lining shall extend from bottom to top of outlet. - b.
-Lining shall extend from 24 inches below connector to 24 feet above. - c.
-Clearance shall be as specified by the design engineer and shall have sufficient clearance from buildings and structures to avoid overheating combustible materials (maximum 160°F). - 512.2 Materials.
-Subslab soil exhaust system duct material shall be air duct material listed and labeled to the requirements of UL 181 for Class 0 air ducts, or any of the following piping materials that comply with the Plumbing Code as building sanitary drainage and vent pipe: cast iron; galvanized steel; brass or copper pipe; copper tube of a weight not less than that of copper drainage tube, Type DWV; and plastic piping. - 512.3 Grade.
+- 512.1 General.
+When a subslab soil exhaust system is provided, the duct shall conform to the requirements of this section. - 512.2 Materials.
+Subslab soil exhaust system duct material shall be air duct material listed and labeled to the requirements of UL 181 for Class 0 air ducts, or any of the following piping materials that comply with the International Plumbing Code as building sanitary drainage and vent pipe: cast iron; galvanized steel; brass or copper pipe; copper tube of a weight not less than that of copper drainage tube, Type DWV; and plastic piping. - 512.3 Grade.
 Exhaust system ducts shall not be trapped and shall have a minimum slope of one-eighth unit vertical in 12 units horizontal (1-percent slope). - 512.4 Termination.
 Subslab soil exhaust system ducts shall extend through the roof and terminate at least 6 inches (152 mm) above the roof and at least 10 feet (3048 mm) from any operable openings or air intake. - 512.5 Identification.
 Subslab soil exhaust ducts shall be permanently identified within each floor level by means of a tag, stencil or other approved marking.